How do I track my money? (Simple ways to understand what is going on)

 When do you spend money?

 When do you spend most of your money?
 Again, this will indicate when you might be most vulnerable to spending money is it at lunchtimes, early or late in the day?
-Timings could note not only where you might be but also the frame of mind you are in.
+Timings could note where you might be and the frame of mind you are in.
 If its early in the morning is that the route to work.
 If its late at night is that because when you start surfing the internet or when you are generally tired and or bored?

 The timing of spending might also indicate how conscious the spending is.
 Zombie purchases very late in the night or early morning when you are unlikely to be thinking clearer might give an idea this is when you at risk of poor spending choices.

 How you spend your money might hint at the convenience of spending money.
 Is it all by card or by cash?
-If you know this, not taking out your cards might when you go out might help slow the spending down.
+If you know this, not taking out your cards might help slow the spending down when you go out.
 Or if it’s all by cash could you take out the week’s planned spending in cash at the beginning and force your self to live off that and no more?
 Seeing the fixed amount in your wallet might help you to be a more conscious spender.

 Knowing whether you are spending all or more than you bring in will show how close to the rocks of financial ruin you are sailing.
 If you are spending all or most of your money, you are probably only one or two paycheques away from disaster.